Andha 7 Naatkal: Release and reception

 Andha 7 Naatkal was released on 26 October 1981, Diwali day.
 Reviewing the film for Ananda Vikatan, Rajesh rated the film 58 out of 100.
 Nalini Sastry of Kalki praised Bhagyaraj for his acting and direction, while also appreciating the performances of Ambika and Haja Sharif.
 She praised the climax, calling it the main highlight of the film and concluded that Bhagyaraj had perfected the trick of moving the film in a humorous manner and then making it serious towards the end.
 Despite facing competition from other Diwali releases such as Tik Tik Tik and Ranuva Veeran, the film emerged a commercial success, and Bhaskaran won the Tamil Nadu State Film Award for Best Editor.

 Remakes

+Andha 7 Naatkal was remade in Telugu as Radha Kalyanam (1981), in Hindi as Woh Saat Din (1983), and in Kannada as Love Maadi Nodu (1989).

 Legacy

 Andha 7 Naatkal became a trendsetter in Tamil cinema for highlighting the importance of traditional values and their relevance in society.
 Bhagyaraj's role as Madhavan created an such impact that whenever he went to Kerala, people would ask him to speak some dialogues from the film.
 The 2015 film Palakkattu Madhavan was named after the character.
 The skit "Enakkum Unakkum" was later used in Mookuthi Amman (2020) as the song Engels Ramasamy (RJ Balaji) has in mind which the title character (Nayanthara) correctly guesses.